vaishnavimishra1176-eng/Amazon_Sales_Project/README.md

 # Amazon Sales Data Analysis Project

 **Author:** Vaishnavi Mishra
-**Tools & Technologies:** MySQL, SQL, MySQL Workbench, CSV Dataset
+**Tools & Technologies:** MySQL & MySQL Workbench, SQL, CSV Dataset

 ---

 ## Project Overview
-Ye project Amazon ke sales data ka analysis hai jo Myanmar ke **Naypyitaw, Yangon, aur Mandalay** branches ka pehle quarter 2019 me liya gaya tha.
-Dataset me **1000 rows** aur **17 columns** hain.
-Project ka main goal hai sales performance, customer behavior, product trends aur revenue contribution ko **SQL** ke through analyze karna.
+This project analyzes Amazon sales data from **Naypyitaw, Yangon, and Mandalay** branches for Q1 2019.
+The dataset contains **1000 rows** and **17 columns**.
+The goal is to analyze sales performance, customer behavior, product trends, and revenue contribution using **SQL**.

 ---

 ## Objectives
-Is project ke main objectives:

-- Amazon branches ke overall sales performance ka analysis
+- Analyze overall sales performance of Amazon branches
-- Top-performing aur low-performing product lines ko identify karna
+- Identify top-performing and low-performing product lines
-- Customer behavior ka study based on **gender** aur **customer type**
+- Study customer behavior based on **gender** and **customer type**
-- Sales trends ka analysis over **time** (monthly, daily, hourly)
+- Analyze sales trends over **time** (monthly, daily, hourly)
-- Total **revenue** aur **profit** calculate karna
+- Calculate total **revenue** and **profit**
-- Key business insights derive karna decision making ke liye
+- Derive actionable business insights

 ---

 ## Dataset Description
-Dataset me sales records hain jisme details include hain:
+The dataset includes:

-- Branch aur city information
+- Branch and city information
 - Customer type (Member, Normal)
 - Gender of the customer
-- Product lines aur categories
+- Product lines and categories
-- Order quantities, prices, aur revenue
+- Order quantities, prices, and revenue
-- Date aur time of purchase
+- Date and time of purchase

-Ye dataset MySQL database me import karke analysis kiya gaya.
+Data was imported into a MySQL database for analysis.

 ---

-## Tools and Technologies
+## Database and Table Setup
-- **MySQL Database**: Data store aur query ke liye
-- **MySQL Workbench**: Database management aur query execution
-- **SQL (Structured Query Language)**: Data extraction aur analysis
-- **CSV Dataset**: Sales data ka source
+1. Created database `amazon_project` in MySQL Workbench
+2. Imported CSV dataset into `amazon` table
+3. Checked for NULL values and verified data types
+4. Displayed first few records to validate import

 ---

-## Database and Table Creation
+## Analysis and Key Business Questions
-Project setup steps:

-1. MySQL Workbench me database `amazon_project` create kiya
-2. CSV dataset ko `amazon` table me import kiya using Table Data Import Wizard
-3. **NULL values** check ki aur data types verify kiye
-4. First few records display karke import validate kiya
+SQL queries answered the following:
+1. Count of distinct cities
+2. Branch-to-city mapping
+3. Total records and operating cities
+4. Highest revenue generating cities and branch
+5. Top-performing product line
+6. Sales distribution by customer type
+7. Average spending by gender
+8. Peak sales periods (time of day and weekdays)

 ---

-## Analysis and Business Questions
-Business questions jo SQL queries se answer kiye gaye:

-1. Dataset me distinct cities ka count
-2. Branch aur city ka mapping
-3. Total records aur Amazon operate karne wale cities
-4. Highest revenue generate karne wali cities
-5. Highest revenue generate karne wali branch
-6. Available product lines aur top-performing product line
-7. Sales distribution by customer type
-8. Average spending by gender
-9. Peak sales periods (time of day aur weekdays)
+## Key Findings
+- **Food and Beverages** generates the highest revenue
+- **Electronic Accessories** has the highest sales volume
+- **January** is the highest revenue month
+- **Naypyitaw (Branch C)** contributes the most revenue
+- **Members** generate more revenue than normal customers
+- **Female customers** contribute more revenue than male customers
+- **Afternoons and Saturdays** are peak sales periods

 ---

-## Key Findings and Insights
-- **Food and Beverages** highest revenue generate karta hai
-- **Electronic Accessories** highest sales volume deta hai
-- **January** highest revenue month hai
-- **Naypyitaw (Branch C)** sabse zyada revenue contribute karta hai
-- **Members** normal customers se zyada revenue generate karte hain
-- **Female customers** male customers se zyada revenue contribute karte hain
-- **Afternoons aur Saturdays** peak sales periods hain

-Ye insights businesses ko product strategies optimize karne, customer targeting improve karne aur overall sales performance enhance karne me madad karenge.

----

 ## Conclusion
-Amazon sales data successfully SQL use karke analyze kiya gaya.
-Product, customer, time-based aur revenue analysis se actionable business insights derive kiye gaye.
-Ye project demonstrate karta hai ki SQL ke through **sales data analysis** kaise effective ho sakta hai.
+Amazon sales data was successfully analyzed using SQL.
+Product, customer, time-based, and revenue analysis provided actionable insights for improving business decisions.

 ---

 ## Future Scope
-- **Visualization tools** jaise Power BI ya Tableau ke sath integration
+- Integration with **visualization tools** like Power BI or Tableau
-- Advanced analysis using **CTEs aur subqueries**
+- Advanced analysis using **CTEs and subqueries**
-- Historical sales data se **predictive analysis**
+- **Predictive analysis** using historical sales data
-- **Reporting dashboards** ka automation
+- **Automated reporting dashboards**